ianwitherow/react-filterable-table/README.md

 * `pagerTitles` - `object` - Specify the titles for the pager buttons.
 E.g., `pagerTitles={{ first: '<|', last: '>|' }}`
 * `pagerTopClassName` - `string` - Specify the className for the top pager
 * `pagerBottomClassName` - `string` - Specify the className for the bottom pager
+* `namespace` - `string` - The app saves settings (currently only page size) to localStorage.
+Namespace prevents overriding settings from other pages/apps where this is used.
+Use the same namespace across implementations that should share the settings.
+Default: 'react-filterable-table'

 ## `field` Props